Lemx5/UserBotAi/README.md

-# PALM Telegram Bot 🤖
+# Ai Telegram UserBot 🤖
 #### A Telegram user bot powered by Google's PALM generativeai and OpenAi to instantly transform prompts into expansive text.

 ### 🌟 Features